 Despite the intricacies and care in the design of this house, two issues were quickly identified:

 The first was quite a significant problem, the cardboard floors turned out to be not robust enough to bear the weight of Sindy(s) and her assorted furniture.
+This was probably first identified with the Marx Sindy Home in North America.
 So, Pedigree turned to a metal fabrication company in Southend on Sea for an answer.
 The company normally dealt with designing solutions for industrial problems and they were somewhat bemused at the task of solving a doll’s sagging floors.
 Their solution was to fit an aluminium metal extrusion lengthways under the middle of the floor of the bedroom and living room similar to a floor beam.

 Wall of Sound (Ref 44581)